 However, this certainly shouldn’t deter you, not one bit.
 Small to zero budget and a lack of crew, actors, locations, and equipment are all limitations, sure, but not prohibitive to success.
 Some of the best artistic works get made when there’s a passion for telling a good story out of creative difficulty.

-If you are big on ideas but small on help, take heart in the knowledge that the most celebrated filmmakers all started somewhere!
+If you are big on ideas but small on help, take comfort in the knowledge that the most celebrated filmmakers all started somewhere!

 Defining your vision